Neikas/BookShop/README.md

 - [x] can reply to user's report
 - [x] can manage and update all the books
 - [x] can replly to user report

+### Task 2 Books API and Dynamic Elements

+# Create Public API

+- [] Create an endpoint /api/v1/books which would return the books list (only confirmed books), with pagination done by Laravel standards
+- [] Every book should return those fields: id, title, cover full URL, price, authors as string comma-separated, genres as string comma-separated
+- [] You need to use Laravel API Resources for this
+- []Create an endpoint for a single book /api/v1/books/{id} and show the fields the same as in the list but also add Description field.
+But you need to use the same Laravel API Resource, just with the condition of when to add the description field or not.

+# Post Rating/Review without Page Refresh

+- [] Logged in user can post rating/review, but it needs to be saved immediately on the same page and refresh the list of reviews and the average rating.
+- [] For that, choose your own technology that you want: Vue.js, Laravel Livewire. jQuery will do but not recommended.
+- [] If you choose Vue/jQuery, then on the back-end, there should be an API endpoint created to save review/rating (Authentication with Laravel Sanctum) that would return the full book data with reviews/ratings and then you show that data on the page

 ## License